0xMarsRover/kg_gnn_gan/README.md

-# Multi-Source Knowledge with Generative Adversarial Network for Zero-Shot Action Recognition
+# Combining Text and Image Knowledge with GANs for Zero-Shot ActionRecognition in videos
 This work aims to produce enriched semantic embedding by including the knowledgesources from text and image for action classes.